Seafood Recipes

 Storage and Reheating

-Store any leftovers in an airtight container in the refrigerator for up to 2 days.
-Reheat gently on the stove or in the microwave.
-This dish is not recommended for freezing, as the texture of the seafood may change.
+Store leftovers in an airtight container in the refrigerator for up to 2 days.
+Reheat gently on the stove or in the microwave, adding a splash of water to keep it moist.
+Freezing is not recommended as seafood can become rubbery.

 Cooking Mistakes

-• Overcooking the seafood can make it tough; watch the cooking times closely.
+• Overcooking seafood can make it tough, so monitor cooking times closely.

-• Not seasoning the water adequately can result in bland flavors.
+• Not seasoning the water can lead to bland flavors.

-• Skipping the soaking time for mussels and clams can lead to grit in the dish.
+• Skipping the rinse on mussels can leave grit in your dish.

 Helpful Tips